 Look for destinations inside a two- or three-hour radius of where you live.
 Even though the focus of this trip is learning about your new Airstream, that doesn’t mean you can’t have that learning experience in a cool locale.
 Think less about campgrounds, and more about the experience you want to have – forest, beach, river, lake.
 Then start looking for a campground near your intended destination.

 Resources like HipCamp, Campendium, Roadtrippers, and others will point you toward great campgrounds.
-While your Airstream is fully capable of a trip into the middle of nowhere with only battery powers and the two-dozen or so gallons of water you take in with you, your first camping trip should be comfortable, and it should give you an opportunity to start exploring the various systems that make your Airstream a home on wheels.
+While your Airstream is fully capable of a trip into the middle of nowhere with only battery powers and the water in your fresh tank, your first camping trip should be comfortable – and it should allow you to start exploring the various systems that make your Airstream a home on wheels.

-Look for campsites with power, water, and sewer hookups.
-Many campgrounds have other amenities like pools, shower facilities, general stores, and entertainment, but the basics of power, water, and sewer at your campsite are essential for your first trip.
+Many campgrounds have amenities like pools, shower facilities, general stores, and entertainment, but the basics of power, water, and sewer at your campsite are essential for your first trip.
 When in doubt, try to interact one-on-one with the campground owner ahead of your trip.
 Many campground owners are super helpful and can put your mind at ease with a quick email or text.
 Another great bit of advice is to look for campsites with pull-through access, removing the added stress of backing into a spot on your first trip.

 When it comes to packing, give yourself plenty of leeway to start stocking up ahead of your first trip.
 One of the great benefits of your Airstream is that you can have it set up and ready to go at a moment’s notice.
 But to do that, your Airstream needs the basics like: